How to create the best plan upon a new year

-Their are many ways to create a vision when a new year begins.
-Some like to create new year's resolutions or create vision boards or specific goals or some like to invite new experiences, states or emotions.
+There are many ways to create a vision when a new year begins.
+Some like to create new year's resolutions or create vision boards or specific goals or some like to invite new experiences, states, or emotions.
 It's a worthy use of your time given that it's a proven fact that if you know the results you want you will be more likely to move toward it and achieve it!

 I encourage you to write, paint, or plan up a vision that is enticing, compelling and exciting.

 What's right for you?
 For your business or career?
 What's important is that you are clear on what you want and why you want it; rather than making yourself do things because you feel like you have to, should do (I invite you to delete the word 'should' from your vocabulary given it creates guilt and shame to the user).